 Hello year one,

-This week I have chosen a Julia Donaldson book that some of you might have at home to use or I have attached links below to read along online.
+This week I have chosen another story from the popular author, Julia Donaldson.
+Some of you might have this book at home but if you dont I have some links to the story below.

 Here are the next phonics letters and sounds lessons on YouTube.
 Remember you can complete these lessons together in smaller chunks spread across a couple of days.